 Can you wear a Rolex Sea-Dweller with a suit?
 What about a Rolex Cellini with a t-shirt and jeans?
-With this guide here, we’re going to make sure you look like a seasoned collector every time you slip your timepiece on and pair it with your outfit.
+With this guide, we’re going to make sure that you look like a seasoned collector every time you slip on your timepiece and pair it with your outfit.
 For anyone who needs help in how to wear a watch properly, we are here to help.
 As you’ll learn, just putting on a Rolex isn’t enough to tie your look together or make you seem stylish.
 So whether you plan to wear your Rolex watch every day or just a few times a week, this Rolex style guide can help you get started.

 How Your Rolex Should Fit Your Wrist

 All style tips and wristwatch etiquette aside, you want to make sure that your Rolex is comfortable to wear.
 While there certainly are some important points to follow if you want to look your best, if your watch is uncomfortable, then you will either not wear it as often as you’d like or even simply not enjoy it as much as you should.

 Personal preference will always be the number one factor in terms of how a Rolex watch should fit your wrist.
 However, there are some general tips that you can adhere to so that your watch both looks its best and feels good on your wrist.

 Don’t Wear Your Rolex on Your Actual Wrist